-Whether your hair is naturally light, or even if it’s darker brown or black, summer is often a time when our natural shade alters subtly, thanks to the sun’s rays.
-The results can mean anything from slightly lighter roots or ends to some natural highlights.
-But, rather than waiting around for the sun, salt and chlorine to get the job done for us (and potentially drying out your hair in the process), what can we do to replicate the results without jetting off on vacation every few weeks?
-Read on to try some natural hair lighteners!
+Whether our hair is naturally light, or even if it’s darker brown or black, summer is often a time when our natural shade alters subtly, thanks to the sun’s rays.
+The results can mean anything from slightly lighter roots and tips to sun-kissed highlights.

 Lightening our hair involves opening up the hair shaft and allowing bleach to remove the natural color that’s in there.
-This generally means that, to achieve lighter hair, we need certain chemicals (think hydrogen peroxide, etc.) to achieve even blonder locks.
+This generally means that to achieve lighter hair, we need certain chemicals (think hydrogen peroxide).

 So, how does hair end up lightening in the summer without any chemical help?
-Well, in much the same way that UV rays can fade our clothes/towels/outdoor furniture, it can also have a bleaching effect on the melanin in your hair (called photobleaching).
-Meanwhile, salt water and chlorine can also have a similar effect.
+Well, in much the same way that UV rays can fade our clothes/towels/outdoor furniture, it can also have a lightening effect on your hair (called photobleaching).
+Meanwhile, sea salt and chlorine can also have a similar effect.
 The downside is that frequent exposure to the sun can not only lighten your hair naturally, but also leave it dry and brittle, so this might be a cost too high to pay.
 Especially when you can easily find a safer way to lighten your locks.

 This tutorial shows various application techniques: